Cookies on this website

 ISARIC

-ISARIC has, to date, gathered 50 networks and 35 individual members globally – all of whom are directly involved with outbreak response and preparedness locally, regionally, and internationally.
-Our membership includes clinicians, clinical researchers, clinical trials professionals, virologists, microbiologists, geneticists, epidemiologists and public health professionals, statisticians, and ethicists among others – active within 110 countries across resource settings.
+ISARIC has, to date, gathered 70 networks, with hospital based research sites in over 130 countries.
+All of whom are directly involved with outbreak response and preparedness locally, regionally, and internationally.
+Our membership includes clinicians, clinical researchers, clinical trials professionals, virologists, microbiologists, geneticists, epidemiologists and public health professionals, data analysts, statisticians, and ethicists among others.